Smertig/banana/docs/api/tg/methods/edit_message_caption.rst

    .. cpp:member:: optional_t<array_t<message_entity_t>> caption_entities

-   List of special entities that appear in the caption, which can be specified instead of parse_mode
+   A JSON-serialized list of special entities that appear in the caption, which can be specified instead of parse_mode

    .. cpp:member:: optional_t<inline_keyboard_markup_t> reply_markup